tdengg/pylastic/pylastic/doc/source/tutorial.rst

-where the arguments `eta` and `strainType` are the lagrangian strain and the type of deformation respectively.
+where the arguments ``eta`` and ``strainType`` are the Lagrangian strain and the type of deformation respectively.
 The number of deformation types is determined by the crystal symmetry of the parent lattice.

 To list all possible deformation types do